AustinCodingAcademy/advanced-express-practice/README.md

 At this point, the web page should operate in the same manner as the redux fetch practice

-# Part 2 - Routes
+# Part 2 - Routes --
-* Create route files
+* Create route
 * Import the arrays into the route
 * Organize the routes for /contacts, /vehicles, /comments, /products using express Router
 * Import and use the Routers in index.js

-# Part 3 - Controllers
+# Part 3 - Controllers --
 * Create controller files
 * Import the arrays into the controller
 * Take the code from the routes and put it into the controller